Shoes. We have hundreds of them. At least Hubbie does, obviously a lady never discloses the extent of her own stash.

 Whatever we looked like, neither of us felt our feet slip or slide inside the shoe thanks to the internal Sensifit wrapping securely around our feet.

 Next we headed to Ullswater with the canoe.
 This is where you’ll find us most weekends when we’re not travelling – we’ve been paddling, camping and hiking here for years and it’s our favourite place in the whole of the Lakes.
 Depending on the time of year, our feet will be wrapped up snugly in wellies, or completely bare with just a pair of flip flops flung into the boat for portaging.
-However there are times when we want a bit more protection than a pair of flip-flops can offer, yet we don’t want our feet to be sweating away in our neoprene wet-shoes or wellies.
+However there are times when we want a bit more protection than a pair of flip-flops can offer when we’re spending our days kayaking, yet we don’t want our feet to be sweating away in our neoprene wet-shoes or wellies.
 So we were really excited to see how the Salomon Techamphibian 3 shoes fared.

 The first test was getting the boat to the shoreline.
 If you know the area then you can avoid the pay and display car parks, but it usually means a scramble down to the water.
 It was good to test the grip on different terrain to Farlton Knott, although this time Hubbie had a 35 kg canoe on his shoulders (I did offer to help, but apparently it’s “easier” if he does it himself).
 Whilst I skipped along behind with the all important picnic, he walked the beast down to the water.